galette-community/docker/README.md

 Now your Galette database is created, to have a persistent MySQL/PostgreSQL configuration, you need to mount your `config.inc.php` as a volume

-* create a `config.inc.php` file wherever you want containing the configuration copied above
+* create a `config.inc.php` file wherever you want containing the configuration copied above and turn environment variable `RM_INSTALL_FOLDER` to "1" (for remove install folder after installation/update, for security purpose)
 * now run again your container with a persistent volume to your `config.inc.php`

 ```
 docker run  -d -p 8080:80 --name galette
 -v  /path/to/config.inc.php:/var/www/galette/config/config.inc.php \